Atakan Karazor: VfB Stuttgart

 In May 2019, it was announced Karazor would move to VfB Stuttgart on a contract until 2023.
 The transfer fee paid to Kiel was reported as about €1 million or €800,000.
 He played 23 games in his first season as the team won promotion to the Bundesliga as runners-up, and he scored twice on 21 June 2020 in a 6–0 win at 1.
 FC Nürnberg.
 Karazor made his top-flight debut on 3 October 2020 in a 1–1 draw at home to Bayer 04 Leverkusen, as an 84th-minute substitute for Daniel Didavi.
 On 24 October the following year, he was sent off for the first time in his career in a game of the same score against Union Berlin at the Mercedes-Benz Arena for two yellow cards in the space of 35 seconds.

 On 19 May 2022, Karazor extended his contract with VfB Stuttgart until June 2026.
-He returned to training and playing after his arrest and bail in Spain over the summer; the decision for the club to play him was endorsed by sporting director Sven Mislintat who cited the presumption of innocence, while fans were divided.
+He returned to training and playing after his arrest and bail in Spain over the summer; the decision for the club to play him was endorsed by sporting director Sven Mislintat who cited the presumption of innocence.
+On 12 June 2024, Karazor and VfB Stuttgart extended his contract with the club until June 2028.
+In the summer of 2024, he became the new captain of VfB Stuttgart.

+International career

+Karazor was eligible to represent Germany or Turkey at international level, and ended up choosing the latter.

+On 14 March 2025, Karazor was called up by Vincenzo Montella to the Turkey national team for the 2024–25 UEFA Nations League promotion/relegation play-offs against Hungary.
+He made his debut for Turkey on 15 November 2025 against Bulgaria in the 2026 FIFA World Cup qualification.